The most common preventable way teenagers die in Canada is in car accidents. The second most common way? You guessed it—suicide.

 What are the warning signs that someone is suicidal?

-When someone commits suicide it can seem sudden, but most often it’s something the person has been thinking about for a while.
-Unless they outright tell you, there’s no way to know for sure if a person is considering suicide, but there are some hints you can watch for:
+I can seem sudden when someone attempts suicide, but most often it’s something the person has been thinking about for a while.
+Unless they tell you upront, there’s no way of knowing for sure if a person is considering suicide, but there are some hints you can watch for:

 - sudden changes in behaviour

 - not wanting to spend time with friends

 - losing interest in activities they used to enjoy

 - feelings of hopelessness

 - talking often about death or giving away important possessions